Dealing With a Destructive Ex-Spouse

 Consider Romans 12:20: “If your enemy is hungry, feed him; if he is thirsty, give him something to drink.
 In doing this, you will heap burning coals on his head” (NIV).
-The phrase “heap burning coals on his head” referred to awakening the conscience of another.
-With good, we can melt the heart of evil with burning shame.
-Constantly repaying evil with good holds a mirror up to the perpetrator reflecting only their evil; in some cases this will bring about a change of heart.
+The phrase “heap burning coals on his head” refers to awakening the conscience of another.
+With good, we can melt the heart of evil with burning conviction.
+Constantly repaying evil with good holds a mirror up to the perpetrator, reflecting their evil; in some cases this will bring about a change of heart.

 I’ll never forget receiving a call from a woman I’ll call Carrie.
 She had recently remarried and needed some marital counseling.
 But what caught me off guard was the fact that she was referred by her children’s stepmother, Patty.

 “I have come to trust Patty and her recommendations,” Carrie said.
 “But it didn’t start out that way—when she first married my ex-husband, I thought she was the enemy and I was threatened by her.
 But she has proven herself time and again to be decent and pure of heart.
 I actually consider her a friend at this point.”
 Wow!
 There is power in stubborn goodness.

 What if repentance does not happen in the heart of the destructive parent?
 Then that behavior is between that person and the Almighty.
 In the meantime, you may suffer, but you must trust God to do what is right and to see you through the trial.